-Fees for specific activities in CYSFP and SKIESUnlimited programs can be found on the West Point CYS website and are also available at P&OS.
-Refunds for CYSFP and SKIESUnlimited programs will be issued in cases of PCS or severe illness with medical documentation.
+Fees for specific activities in CYSFP and Instructional Programs can be found on the West Point CYS website and are also available at P&OS.

 • Financial Hardship Waiver: Child care fee adjustments through a Financial Hardship Waiver may be approved when a Family can demonstrate a severe hardship.
 The Garrison Commander may temporarily adjust fees for individual Families based on financial hardship or other special circumstances on a case-by-case basis.